JC3P0/Education/README.md

 ### MiraCosta College Software Development

 The MiraCosta College SoftwareDev folder contains projects and assignments from courses taken as part of my degree.
 Each course has its own subfolder with relevant materials and projects.

-### Tutorials

-The Tutorials folder contains various projects and exercises completed while following online tutorials.
-These projects showcase my ability to learn new technologies and apply them practically.

 ## License